evan758321-source/Animal-Company-Copy-Tutorial-More-Info/readme.md

 - Ctrl+F: OculusPlatformSettings ?
 Extract as raw
 - Open extracted .dat in HxD
 - Replace Meta App ID with your own from developer.oculus.com
+- HAS TO BE A 16 DIGIT ID OR IT WONT WORK! sadly meta has stopped supporting these, so you js have to be lucky.

 5. Photon Auth
 - In game it will just say "Connecting" then "Disconnected" this is because you have not setup photon auth